-Effective July 1, 2008, the Authority entered into an Airline Use and Lease Agreement (the Agreement) with the commercial airlines operating scheduled passenger service at the Airport, which was renewed effective July 1, 2013 and again on August 28, 2018.
+Effective July 1, 2013, the Authority entered into an Airline Use and Lease Agreement (the "Agreement") with the commercial airlines operating scheduled passenger service at the Airport, which was renewed effective August 28, 2018.
 The current term of the Agreement for all signatory carriers is through June 30, 2021.
 The Agreement provides for airlines to pay rates and charges calculated based on established cost centers.
 The Agreement provides for the Authority to share surplus revenues with the signatory airlines (the Airlines) after all operating and maintenance expenses, debt service (including coverage), and required deposits to various reserve funds have been made.
 Surplus revenues are accrued at the end of the year and refunded to the Airlines and a deficit in revenues may be billed to the Airlines.
-At June 30, 2018 and 2017, there was a surplus of \$3,157,839 and \$1,880,018, respectively, payable to the Airlines, which is reflected as a reduction of operating revenues in the accompanying statements of revenues, expenses, and changes in net position for the years ended June 30, 2018 and 2017.
+At June 30, 2019 and 2018, there was a surplus of \$2,787,067 and \$3,157,839, respectively, payable to the Airlines, which is reflected as a reduction of operating revenues in the accompanying statements of revenues, expenses, and changes in net position for the years ended June 30, 2019 and 2018.